zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * An extra NSEC3PARAM record is returned in the response to the NSEC query.
     * The extra NSEC3PARAM record has the same owner name, but different number of iterations.
-  * The NSEC3PARAM RRset has been signed with the normal DNSKEY.
+  * The NSEC3PARAM RRset has been signed with a valid RRSIG.

 ### EXP-NSEC-NSEC3-MISS-1
 A zone without NSEC and NSEC3.
 There is no NSEC or NSEC3 function.